-De-centralised system
+De-centralized system

-While the co-ordination for a centralised system mainly implies the work of collection, harmonisation and dissemination of the data coming from Member States, a shared decentralised architecture requires a strong co-ordination.
+While the co-ordination for a centralized system mainly implies the work of collection, harmonization and dissemination of the data coming from Member States, a shared decentralized architecture requires a strong co-ordination.
 This includes the checking of the compliance of connected systems with the technical specifications and their availability in operational mode.

-The adoption of a de-centralised system implies different rules and responsibilities to guarantee the security and confidentiality of the data.
+The adoption of a de-centralized system implies different rules and responsibilities to guarantee the security and confidentiality of the data.

-A de-centralised system in which the data (located on national servers) are directly made available by Member States, which should commit themselves to operationally run the services, is the preferred option in the long-term and is in line with INSPIRE principles.
+A de-centralized system in which the data (located on national servers) are directly made available by Member States, which should commit themselves to operationally run the services, is the preferred option in the long-term and is in line with INSPIRE principles.